 Notice that a different interpretation of (11) is that of a best reaction function of the generic producer to the prices set by competitors operating in the same sector.
-In Appendix A, we show that, given ASSUMPTION 1, the price elasticity to the price index is below one, that is $0 < (dp{i,h}/dP_i) (P_i/p{i,h}) < 1$ .
-The reaction function thus implies a positive, but less than proportional, price adjustment in response to a change in $P_i$ .
-This guarantees the existence of a symmetric Nash equilibrium in which each firm is optimally pricing given the prices of all varieties.
+In Appendix A, we show that, given ASSUMPTION 1, the price elasticity to the price index is below one, that is $0 < (dp{i,h}/dP_i) (P_i/p{i,h}) < 1$.
+The reaction function thus implies a positive, but less than proportional, price adjustment in response to a change in P_i .8 This guarantees the existence of a symmetric Nash equilibrium in which each firm is optimally pricing given the prices of all varieties.

 Before turning to the open economy case, it is instructive to understand what happens to quantities and prices if the marginal cost increases.
 Of course, following an increase in the marginal cost, the price will always increase as well, meaning that there is positive passthrough.
 See Appendix A for a proof.
-However, what is relevant for the analysis which follows is whether the price increases more or less than proportionally relative to the increase in the marginal cost.
-In other words, we are interested in clarifying the conditions under which we have partial, complete or super absolute pass-through.
-In what follows we will work under the following assumption.
+However, what is relevant for the analysis which follows

-&lt;sup>8If we remove ASSUMPTION 1 and allow for an elasticity of demand increasing in the quantity consumed, a trade-induced expansion in market size will bring about an increase in the markup.
+7If we remove ASSUMPTION 1 and allow for an elasticity of demand increasing in the quantity consumed, a trade-induced expansion in market size will bring about an increase in the markup.
 In these circumstances the pro-competitive effects of trade liberalization would vanish, and, on the contrary, we would observe anticompetitive effects.
 For an interesting analysis in this direction and the related discussion, see Bertoletti and Epifani (2014).
 For empirical studies showing anticompetitive effects of market integration, see e.g. Ward et al. (2002) and Badinger (2007).

-&lt;sup>9In the CES case, constant markups imply that the reaction functions are flat.
+8In the CES case, constant markups imply that the reaction functions are flat.
 Hence, there is no price interplay between firms.